wildmountainfarms/solarthing-android/README.md

 * Daily summaries (MX end of day notifications are a start, but a more useful summary would be helpful too)
 * Drop down menu for the command to send to the MATE
 * A packet that the MATE pi uploads that communicates available commands to display
-* Allow different packet types in a single packet collection
 * Add more widgets
 * If a solar packet just has FX's, remove some unnecessary information (completed for MX's and Rover)